-You may not speak for the Company unless your manager has given you approval to do so.
-If you post information that relates to your job responsibilities, you must disclose your affiliation with the Company, and clearly state that your comments reflect your personal opinions and do not necessarily reflect the opinions of the Company.
+You may not speak for the company unless your manager has given you approval to do so.
+If you post information that relates to your job responsibilities, you must disclose your affiliation with the company and clearly state that your comments reflect your personal opinions and do not necessarily reflect the opinions of the company.
 Never post confidential information on a social media site or any other website.

-May I use Company letterhead to write a letter to the editor of my local paper?
+May I use a company letterhead to write a letter to the editor of my local paper?
 I believe the issue is important to our company.

-You may not use Company letterhead or your job title to write about any issue unless you have been authorized to do so.
-If you believe the issue requires an official response from the Company, speak to your manager and Business Compliance Officer to determine if it is appropriate for you to speak on the Company's behalf.
+You may not use a company letterhead or your job title to write about any issue unless you have been authorized to do so.
+If you believe the issue requires an official response from the company, speak to your manager and business compliance officer to determine if it is appropriate for you to speak on the company's behalf.

-The supplier who provides software enhancement services to my department asked me to provide a quote he can post on his company website about how much our Company values his services.
+The supplier who provides software enhancement services to my department asked me to provide a quote he can post on his company website about how much our company values his services.
 As long as I only say good things, is this okay?

-No. You may never speak for the Company unless you have permission to do so.
-In this case, you should refer the request to the designated Procurement\contact.
+No. You may never speak for the company unless you have permission to do so.
+In this case, you should refer the request to the designated Procurement contact.

-Because companies are watched closely, any public statement that may be linked to our Company must be given with care.
-You may not speak for the Company unless you have received approval to do so.
+Because companies are watched closely, any public statement that may be linked to our company must be given with care.
+You may not speak for the company unless you have received approval to do so.

-3. Our Promises to One Another
+3. Our promises to one another